 7. Make Links Open in a New Window

 Linking to external sites is a great way to enhance the information you are already providing, and Google likes to see those links on your site as well.
-So, when you create an external link, be sure to open it up in a new window, so that your site window still stays open.
+Also, when you create an external link, be sure to open it up in a new window, so that your site window still stays open longer.
 Also, open internal links on your site in a new window, to improve bounce rate on individual pages.

 8. Make your Site Mobile Friendly